 Q1.
 Why should I submit my film to the Los Angeles Asian Pacific Film Festival?

 Yes.
-Decisions to accept or not accept a film each year are based on programmatic considerations specific to that year, and it is not unheard of for a film that was not accepted one year to be accepted the following year.
-If your submission was not accepted the previous year but you feel that you have since improved it significantly, you may very well consider submitting it again.
+Decisions to accept or reject films each year are based on programmatic considerations specific to that year.
+If your submission was not accepted the previous year, but you feel that you have since improved it significantly, you may very well consider submitting it again.

 Q7.
 Do you have any premiere status requirements?

 We generally prefer at least a Los Angeles premiere, especially for feature-length films.
-Exceptions can be made, but for obvious reasons we endeavor to showcase films that have yet to be seen in the Greater Los Angeles and Southern California area.
+Exceptions can be made, but we endeavor to showcase films that have yet to be seen in the Greater Los Angeles and Southern California area.

 The Festival presents many world premieres, North American premieres and U.S. premieres, but these are not required.
 We are not interested in taking away opportunities for your film to be screened in other cities.